ubunatic/pdftools/README.md

 getbib.sh
 ---------
-* Input: all PDF files in the "./papers" dir
+**Input:** all PDF files in the "./papers" dir

-* Output: automatically generated bibtex for yout drafty papers
+**Output:** automatically generated bibtex for yout drafty papers

-* The script uses `pdfinfo` and `pdftotext` and some GNU utils to extract the title or something similar from the docs
+The script uses `pdfinfo` and `pdftotext` and some GNU utils to extract the title or something similar from the docs It also uses the PDF filename to extract the year and a useful entry for the "Author".
-* It also uses the PDF filename to extract the year and a useful entry for the "Author".
-If you follow my naming schema the script should work fine
+If you follow my naming schema the script should work fine.
+The script also works for scanned PDFs and will just dissect the filename if it does not find anything useful inside the PDF

 Here is an example: